mobiletest2016/machine-learning-articles/articles/performing-dbscan-clustering-with-python-and-scikit-learn.md

 ### The concepts of DBScan

 Before we start looking at these concepts, we must generate an imaginary dataset first.
 Here it is.
-Suppose that we are dealing with a two-dimensional feature space where our samples can be expressed as points (i.e. as \[latex\](X\_1, X\_2)\[/latex\] coordinates).
+Suppose that we are dealing with a two-dimensional feature space where our samples can be expressed as points (i.e. as $(X\_1, X\_2)$ coordinates).
 It could then look like this:

 ![](images/samples.png)

 When performing DBSCAN, two parameters must be provided before the algorithm is run.
-The first is the **epsilon value**, or \[latex\]\\epsilon\[/latex\].
-This value indicates some distance around a point, which can be visualized as a circle with a diamater of \[latex\]\\epsilon\[/latex\] around a point.
+The first is the **epsilon value**, or $\\epsilon$.
+This value indicates some distance around a point, which can be visualized as a circle with a diamater of $\\epsilon$ around a point.
 Note that each point has the same epsilon, but that we draw the circle for just one point below.

 The second is the **minimum number of samples**.
 This number indicates the minimum number of samples (including the point itself) that should be within the epsilon range (i.e., the circle) for a point to be considered a _core point_.
 We will now look at what these are.